 Hiring a Professional Manager Cuts Short-Term Rental Net Yield to -0.5%

-For long-term rental, hiring a leasing agent adds around $1,649 per year (typically 11% of rent), pulling long-term rental net yield to 2.7%.
+For long-term rental, hiring a leasing agent adds around $1,700 per year (typically 11% of rent), pulling long-term rental net yield to 2.7%.
 That is a much smaller hit than the short-term rental management drag, which reflects the lighter workload: one tenant per year rather than dozens of turnovers.
 Self-management is the default assumption in every table here; the managed numbers exist so you can see the ceiling on outsourcing.

 Tax Treatment Shifts the After-Tax Picture

 The dashboard calculates after-tax cash flow directly so you can see how depreciation, mortgage interest and the Ohio/local lodging tax stack interact for your specific ZIP.
 Permit required ($70) in Cleveland.
 Cleveland requires annual short-term rentals registration ($70/unit) with the Department of Building & Housing, including interior/exterior inspections.
 3% city Transient Occupancy Tax plus Cuyahoga County 5.5% bed tax.
 Airbnb auto-collects county tax; hosts remit city TOT monthly.
 Licensing, permits and lodging tax remittance are jurisdiction-specific, so verify current rules with the City of Cleveland short-term rental office or a local accountant before listing.
-For closing costs and transfer taxes, check the specific amounts with your solicitor or title company; they vary by price band and are not modelled in these tables.
+For closing costs and transfer taxes, check the specific amounts with your real estate attorney or title company; they vary by price band and are not modelled in these tables.

 Suburb-Level Data Is Where the Decision Actually Gets Made

-Data reflects market conditions as of April 2026.
+Data reflects market conditions as of June 2026.
 For the methodology behind these figures, see our data sources and market score methodology.
 Cleveland's 11.3% Short-Term Rental Yield Hides a Thin Net Return answers the gross-yield side of the same question.

-Explore Cleveland in the dashboard
+Take Cleveland further in the dashboard

-View Cleveland →Need full filtering and saved scenarios?
+Open Cleveland →Need full filtering and saved scenarios?

 $19 for 24-hour access.
 All neighborhoods, all property types.
-Get access
+Unlock the dashboard

 This information is for educational purposes only and should not be considered financial or legal advice.
 Regulations and market conditions change frequently.
 Verify current rules with local authorities before making investment decisions.